Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Conclusion and Future Work

 In this paper, we investigate the influence of the station capacities on the performance of homogeneous bike-sharing systems.
 Using a stochastic model and a fluid approximation, we provide analytical expressions for the performance.
 They are summarized in Table~\ref{tab:capacity}.
 The optimal fleet size is approximately $K/2$ for all models.
 Without using incentives, the capacity has only a linear effect on the performance or on the optimal redistribution rate.
 For this purpose, an incentive to return bikes to the least loaded station among two improves dramatically the performance, even if a small proportion of users accept to do this.
 Moreover, even if this model does not take into account any geographic aspect of the system, simulations show that these results also hold when considering simple geometric models with local interactions.

-Our results prove that the mismatch of performance due to random choices should not be neglected when studying the performance of a bike-sharing system.
+Our results prove that the effect of random choices on the performance should not be neglected when studying the performance of a bike-sharing system.
 Even in a completely balanced system, they dramatically affect the performance.
 A natural extension of this work is to consider stations with different parameters.
 The steady-state performance of such a system is given by \cite{velib-aofa}.
-It proves that, without repositioning via incentives or trucks, the performance is very poor.
+It proves that, without repositioning via incentives or trucks, performance is very poor.
 One interesting question is whether the steady-state performance can be used as a metric in a system with varying operation conditions, such as peak-hours and non-peak hours.
 Our work can serve as a building block for studying the effect of incentives and redistribution mechanisms.
 Studying practical implementations of these mechanisms in real-world systems is postponed for future work.
-Morevoer, the transient behavior of such mechanisms in a city where the attractiveness of stations varies over time could be studied.
+Moreover, the transient behavior of such mechanisms in a city where the attractiveness of stations varies over time could be studied.

 \ifRapportRecherche

 \fi